 Non unit-linked investment contract liabilities are carried at amortised cost, being the fair value of consideration received at the date of initial recognition or date of contract modification.
 Investment contract liability is recognised by applying effective interest rate method.
-The policy benefit paid under investment liability is presented in finance costs.
+The policy benefit paid under investment liability is presented in other financial cost.